-Before considering applying any chemical to your hair, you need to be aware of what exactly has compromised your hair.
+Before considering applying any chemical to your hair, you must be aware of what has compromised your hair.
 Check out these descriptors to determine what you may have:

-This occurs when you improperly use color chemicals or bleach on your hair.
-Bleach, peroxide, and ammonia are some of the components that can be damaging to the hair without proper care.
+This occurs when you improperly use color chemicals or lighter on your hair.
+Lightener, peroxide, and ammonia are some of the components that can be damaging to the hair without proper pre and post-care.